sluckettcole/data-viz-summer-25/README.md

    1. Open RStudio
    2. Go to File → Open Project
    3. Navigate to where you cloned the repository
-   4. Select the `data-viz-summer-25.Rproj` file
+   4. Select the `data-viz-course.Rproj` file

 4. You can now work with the materials locally and push changes to your fork